Experimenting With Electricity

 He built a state-of-the-art laboratory at his English countryside house and read up on similar research going on around the world.

-The Results Were Not What Andrew Crosse Expected
+Results Were Not What Andrew Crosse Expected

 In 1837, he began an experiment to see if he could grow crystals via a weak electric current.
-He set up his experiment, which consisted of a lava stone, a chemical mixture, and an electrical source, and prepared to wait.
-Days went by without results and Crosse was starting to become discouraged when, 28 days after the experiment began, he noticed something unexpected.
+He set up his experiment, which consisted of lava stone, a chemical mixture, and an electrical source, and prepared to wait.
+Days went by without results and Crosse was starting to become discouraged.
+However, 28 days after the experiment began, he noticed something unexpected.
 In the liquid of the experiment, instead of crystals, were numerous insects, all resembling some kind of mite or tiny flea.

 Curious, Andrew Crosse replicated the experiment using sealed containers to prevent contamination from the outside.
 And he was rewarded with the same result: insects easily discernable in the experiment’s containers.